luc99hen/luc99hen/README.md

 - I am a postgraduate majored in software engineering in Shanghai and strive to be a better programmer.
 - I have a wide range of interests including Web development💻, Unix programming and Cloud Native☁.
 - I believe that computers' ability has not been fully exploited to augment human intellect.
-And I am currently working on my own digital brain based on Obsidian [here](https://github.com/luc99hen/Obsidian_Lucki).
+And I am currently working on my own digital brain based on Obsidian.

 <!--